Mutant Vehicle Operator’s Handbook (MV FAQ)

 VEHICLE INSPECTION AT THE DMV

-The three steps for getting your Mutant Vehicle licensed to drive in Black Rock City are as follows:
+Below are the steps for getting your Mutant Vehicle licensed to drive in Black Rock City.
+Unless otherwise specified, these can be completed in any order:

-* If your vehicle has a ZipLine invite, it can have both inspections at once, during either day or night.
+• ZIPLINE: If your vehicle has a ZipLine invite, you can have both your Day and Night License inspections done at the same time at the DMV, during either day or night operating hours.

 DMV LOCATION: